RezwanAhmed123/Database-Project--Summer-2024-/ReadMe.md

 4. Loans

 #### AI side:
-Similar to TickTok Algorithm to build a book recommendation for people based on their tastes.
+Similar to TikTok Algorithm to build a book recommendation for people based on their tastes.